Technology

 Cardano for archival custody.
 Base for execution.

-A climate-data network that serves both institutional archiving and market execution needs more than one blockchain property profile.
-Mālama separates long-horizon archival functions from faster execution and liquidity-facing functions.
-LayerZero OApp coordinates state across the two environments.
+A climate-data network that serves both institutional archiving and market execution needs two different blockchain property profiles.
+Mālama separates archival functions from execution and liquidity functions, and runs them on the chain best suited for each.
+The chains are not bridged at TGE; the protocol does not require them to be.

 ARCHIVAL CUSTODY